-Bozkurt said Halkbank had made great progress since its entrance into the Serbian market in October 2015.
+Kenan Bozkurt, CEO of the bank in Serbia, told Anadolu Agency that Halkbank made great progress since its entrance into the Serbian market in 2015.

 "Halkbank widened its network throughout Serbia and grew more than 70 percent in three years and we have reached more than 450 million euros [$515.86 million] in size of assets.

-"The bank’s profit is also increasing year-by-year," he said.
+"The bank’s profit is also increasing year-by-year," said Bozkurt.

-Focusing mainly on the real economy sector with a strong presence in retail banking, Halkbank also began offering agricultural loans in April 2018, Bozkurt added.
+Focusing mainly on the real sector with a strong presence in retail banking, Halkbank also began giving agricultural loans since April 2018, according to Bozkurt.

 "Our client base is increasing every day and other cities ask us to open new branches.
 That’s why new branches in other major cities are also planned to be opened in 2019," he said.

-The official added that Halkbank aimed to improve the trade volume between Turkey and Serbia, while their other mission was to serve as a commercial bridge between the two countries.
+He also said that Halkbank aims to improve the trade volume between Turkey and Serbia, while their other mission was to serve as a commercial bridge between the two countries.

-Ever since the bank entered the Serbian market, many business forums and workshops with the participation of high-level politicians -- including the two countries' presidents and ministers -- have been organized, Bozkurt noted.
+Ever since the bank entered the Serbian market, many business forums and workshops with the participation of high level politicians -- including the two countries' presidents and ministers -- were organized, Bozkurt noted.